-- 8.8.4.
-If a pupil talks to any member of staff about any risks to their safety or wellbeing the staff member will let the child know that they will have to pass the information on staff are not allowed to keep secrets. - 8.8.5.
-The member of staff should write up their conversation as soon as possible using CPOMS or on the Expression of Concern Form8 in the child's own words.
+If a pupil talks to any member of staff about any risks to their safety or wellbeing the staff member will let the child know that they will have to pass the information on - staff are not allowed to keep secrets.

+The member of staff should write up their conversation as soon as possible on the Expression of Concern form/electronic CP system - in the child's own words.
 Staff should make this a matter of priority.
-The written record should be signed and dated, the member of staff's name should be printed and it should also detail where the disclosure was made and who else was present.
-The written record should be handed to the DSL.
-CPOMS logs should contain the above information and should alert the DSL.
+Any paper record should be signed and dated, the member of staff's name should be printed.
+All disclosure records must detail where the disclosure was made and who else was present.
+Paper records should be handed directly to the DSL.

-8.9.
 Notifying Parents

-- 8.9.1.
 The School will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure. - 8.9.2.
-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH. - 8.9.3.
+This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure.

+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH.

 Where there are concerns about forced marriage or honour based violence parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.

-8.10.
 Making a referral

-- 8.10.1.
-Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's MASH, early help or other support is appropriate in accordance with Devon Safeguarding Children's Board Threshold Tool - 8.10.2.
-If a referral is needed then the DSL should make it.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - 8.10.3.
-The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 8.10.4.
-If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 8.10.5.
-If a child is in immediate danger or is at risk of harm a referral should be made to children's MASH and/or the police immediately.
-Anybody can make a referral. - 8.10.6.
-Where referrals are not made by the DSL, the DSL should be informed as soon as possible.
+- Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children's MASH or other support is appropriate in accordance with Devon Children and Families Partnership Threshold Tool - If a referral is needed then the DSL should make this rapidly and systems in place to enable this to happen.
+However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - If a child is in immediate danger or is at risk of harm a referral should be made to children's MASH and/or the police immediately.
+Anybody can make a referral. - Where referrals are not made by the DSL, the DSL should be informed as soon as possible.

-8.11.
 Supporting Staff

-- 8.11.1.
-We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting. - 8.11.2.
-We will support such staff by providing an opportunity to talk through their anxieties with the DSLs and to seek further support as appropriate.
+- We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting. - We will support such staff by providing an opportunity to talk through their anxieties with the DSLs and to seek further support as appropriate.